Crispy Duck Breast with Red Wine Pan Sauce

 Use duck fat to add flavor - use the excess duck fat to cook a side vegetable such as cauliflower, potato wedges, or Brussels sprouts.
 It will add an amazing depth of flavor to just about anything.

-How to use leftovers - serve leftover sliced duck cold over a chopped salad for lunch the next day, with a simple sesame-soy dressing
+How to use leftovers - serve leftover sliced duck cold over a chopped salad for lunch the next day, with a simple sesame-soy dressing.

 How to check for doneness without a thermometer - if you don’t have a meat thermometer you can do the poke test by gently pressing the duck with your finger.